Dripdrop12/ipardalis/content/blog/bear/index.md

 {{< load-photoswipe >}}

 Bear earned his name because of a little adventure he went on as a juvenile.
 He escaped for about 3 months and caused a town frenzy on Facebook, just like our town bear.
 We were very lucky to get him back because he is the perfect flag bearer for his father, Ghost's line.
-We produced him with a beautiful F2 female from Manjaka, so he is also relatively fresh from a genetic standpoint.
+We produced him with a beautiful F2 female from Manjaka, so he brings some fresh genetics and a near perfect phenotype.
 He will be a staple of our YBBB project for many years!

 {{< no_num_gallery dir="/img/ambilobe/bear" more=" | Ambilobe Panther Chameleon" />}}